re-data/re-data/README.md

  * **Visualizing how things change over time** - If you are doing any updates to DB, like updating row status etc. it's impossible to visualize how things looked liked in the past and compare it to now (for alerting purposes etc.), adding metrics layer makes it easy.

- * **Automatic and up to date dashboards** - Last but not least it's normally quite cumbersome to setup proper monitoring for all tables and keeping it up to date is hard - redata can do that for you, detecting new tables and columns and automatically creating dashboards/panels for them.
+ * **Automatic and up to date dashboards** - It's normally quite cumbersome to setup proper monitoring for all tables and keeping it up to date is hard - redata can do that for you, detecting new tables and columns and automatically creating dashboards/panels for them.

 # Getting started (local machine setup)